 Help make a popular trout stream in Winneshiek County permanently open to the public.

-Until recently, two of the state’s highest quality trout streams were conditionally open to the public based on agreements between two property owners and the Iowa DNR.
-Now, INHF has purchased both properties with plans to transfer them to the Iowa DNR to be used as public recreation area.
+Until recently, one of the state’s highest quality trout streams was conditionally open to the public based on agreements between the property owner and the Iowa DNR.
+Now, INHF has purchased the property with plans to transfer it to the Iowa DNR to be used as public recreation area.

 INHF purchased 113 acres along North Bear Creek.
 The property is adjacent to North Bear Creek WMA and features native woodland, restored prairie and large rock outcrops.
 North Bear Creek supports a healthy population of brown, rainbow and brook trout and is one of several trout streams designated an Outstanding Iowa Water, providing a high level of protection from regulated activities that would degrade its quality.